babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 body of the real function starts.

-Nevertheless, there are differences: We still see PostgreSQL-style dollar quoting and so on, which is different from a "real" MS SQL Server stored procedure.
+Nevertheless, there are differences: We still see PostgreSQL-style dollar quoting and so on, which is different from a "real" Microsoft SQL Server stored procedure.